uwcartlab/Webmapping-Dev/Chapter08/readme.md

 With four colored, proportionally-sized and -positioned circles, our bubble chart is looking pretty good—except that nobody looking at it would know how to read it!
 In order to make a data graphic useful, you need to give users _**affordances**_ to contextualize the information they are seeing.
 One important affordance is an _**axis**_, the familiar reference line with tick marks and numbers that makes the graphic's scale in any one dimension visible to the user.
 D3 includes a module for automatically drawing axes, although it can be a bit of a trick to apply properly.

 For our bubble chart, the horizontal scale is basically meaningless; it uses the data array index values as inputs and only functions to separate our circles evenly.
-Our vertical scale, on the other hand, makes meaningful use of our population data.
+Our vertical scale, on the other hand, makes meaningful use of our energy data.
 Thus, it makes sense to provide the user with a vertical axis as a visual affordance for the information encoded by each circle's `"cy"` attribute.
 We create a vertical access on the left side of the chart based on our vertical scale using `d3.axisLeft(y)` (Example 3.6).

 ###### Example 3.6: Creating the y axis generator in _main.js_